morevna6/Amoc-Research-Program/README.md

 ---

+## Completed Milestone

+### Module 0.1 — Project Philosophy

+Completed on **16 August 2026**.

+The module established:

+* project purpose;
+* motivation and significance;
+* research objectives;
+* scope and limitations;
+* intended audiences;
+* long-term vision.

+This completes the philosophical foundation of the AMOC Research Program.

+---

 ## Immediate Next Step

-The next project-foundation document is:

-### 0.1.4 — Scope and Limitations

-This section will establish:

-* what the project includes;
-* what it excludes;
-* scientific boundaries;
-* geographic and temporal scope;
-* observational-data boundaries;
+The programme will now begin:

+# Module 0.2 — Scientific Methodology

+This module will define how scientific work within the programme should be conducted.

+Planned topics include:

-* modelling boundaries;
+* research workflow;
-* computational boundaries;
+* evidence hierarchy;
-* impact-research boundaries;
+* scientific reasoning;
-* limits of independent research;
-* observational limitations;
+* hypothesis development;
-* reconstruction and model limitations;
+* distinction between exploratory and confirmatory analysis;
+* reproducibility principles;
+* open-science practices;
-* statistical limitations;
+* version-control strategy;
-* attribution limitations;
+* documentation standards;
-* prediction limitations;
+* citation standards;
-* data-access limitations;
+* uncertainty handling;
-* computational limitations;
+* validation principles;
-* expertise boundaries;
+* ethical considerations.
-* conclusions the project can and cannot legitimately support.

-After publication of `0.1.4`, Module 0.1 will advance to **4 of 6 sections complete**.
+Module 0.2 will transform the philosophy established in Module 0.1 into an operational research framework.

+The central question will shift from:

+> **What kind of research programme should this be?**

+to:

+> **How should this programme conduct scientific research?**

 ---